sundeepbassi/djangopetblog/README.md

 ### Known Bugs

+On the 7th of April whilst doing my write up for features I checked to see if none registered users could make comments on the blog post and they could.

 ### Known Issues

 On the 31st of January I had to contact tutor support again and explain that I could not locate the env.py file that I had created twice on my filing system.
 I sent tutor support screen shots of my filess.

 Tutor Support informed me that it was best to open up my workspace by gitpod.io/workspaces into your url bar.